-I was both excited and apprehensive about this project because of the subject matter.
+I couldn’t resist, but as much as I was excited about this project, I was equally apprehensive… all because of the subject matter.
 My childhood nickname was “Ross” (you’d have to ask my father where he came up with that).
 Also, as a boy I had red hair usually sticking up on top like a rooster’s tail.
 There’s the connection.
 Plus, if you’ve seen some of my poetry, you’ll get a sense that the rooster is my spirit animal.
-I was excited because it was so personal and symbolically self-identifying.
-I was apprehensive for fear of screwing it up.
+I was excited because it was so personal… read “symbolically self-identifying”.
+I was apprehensive for fear of screwing it up and what that might mean “symbolically”.
 That wouldn’t stop me though.

 I found a silhouette image online that I liked and transposed it onto the monk’s cloth.
 Being so small, I knew it would be impossible to render it realistically.
 So, impressionism would be my goal.